 In May 1942, his family received this letter from the War Department.

-“According to War Department records you have been designated as the emergency addressee of Sgt.
-Shelby G. Embry, who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee if Sergeant Shelby G. Embry, 06,664,606 , who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 While on these details they bought or were given medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.
 Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 It is known that while he was a POW in the camp, the Japanese organized a work detail to the Port Area of Manila.

 On June 13, the Japanese selected 200 POWs for the work detail.
 The POWs were used as stevedores to load and unload ships.
-At first, the POWs were first housed in a warehouse which was poorly lit and ventilated.
+At first, the POWs were first housed in a warehouse that was poorly lit and ventilated.
 The bathroom and kitchen facilities were also poor.
 The Japanese finally housed the POWs in the Port Terminal Building across the street from Pier 7.
-Once this was done, more 200 more POWs were added to the detail in December.
+Once this was done, 200 more POWs were added to the detail in December.
 The POWs committed sabotage whenever it was possible.
-The detail was disbanded on July 15, 1944.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.